Madu-J/auctionghetto-frontend/README.md

 - Future feature will include bidders app and serializer, this will help enhance user experience, so that auctionghetto user or auctioneer can view the highest bidder.

+- Comment function: Creating an interactive section where users can interact with each other and share their views about their various interest or auction listings Auctionghetto.

 <br>

 # Testing